MicrosoftDocs/webview2-win32-reference/1-0-1518-46/webview2-idl.md

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
-COREWEBVIEW2_PRINT_STATUS_SUCCEEDED            | Indicates that the print operation is succedded.
+COREWEBVIEW2_PRINT_STATUS_SUCCEEDED            | Indicates that the print operation is succeeded.
 COREWEBVIEW2_PRINT_STATUS_PRINTER_UNAVAILABLE            | Indicates that the printer is not available.
 COREWEBVIEW2_PRINT_STATUS_OTHER_ERROR            | Indicates that the print operation is failed.